Albuquerque International Balloon Fiesta brings colorful displays to the New Mexico sky

 Nearly 830,000 people from around the world attended last year’s event.
 Scheduled nighttime events include fireworks and balloon glows, in which hot air balloons are inflated and lit up from the ground.

-The launch window opens Saturday evening for what is billed as one of the biggest events in aviation: the Gordon Bennett competition.
-The winner of the gas balloon race is the one who flies the farthest distance.
+One of the biggest events in aviation, the Gordon Bennett competition, also launched Saturday night.
+Pilots navigate hydrogen-filled balloons high in the air and the ones who fly the farthest win.

+The balloons are different than those featured throughout the Albuquerque fiesta that stay local.

-Some 550 balloon pilots are registered to fly this year, seeking to take advantage of a phenomenon known as the “Albuquerque box,” when the wind blows in opposite directions at different elevations, allowing skillful pilots to bring a balloon back to a spot near the point of takeoff.
+Some 550 balloon pilots are registered to fly during the fiesta, seeking to take advantage of a phenomenon known as the “Albuquerque box,” when the wind blows in opposite directions at different elevations, allowing skillful pilots to bring a balloon back to a spot near the point of takeoff.

 Visitors to the event also can pay to go aloft for views of the Sandia Mountains to the west and New Mexico's capital, Santa Fe, farther north.